We’re open and accepting bookings. Please see our COVID-19 Updates page for more info.

 You can specify certain dietary restrictions while booking a Moroccan cooking class or in-home meal with locals.
 If interested in a tour where food is being prepared by vendors, restaurants or in a public space, it’s best to contact us about your concerns before booking.
 For example, we can help you avoid problem foods such as gluten or nuts while on tour, but cross-contamination remains a possibility.

-If you’re booking our Marché Central Food Tour and Seafood Lunch, you’ll find that the market itself is wheelchair and stroller accessible but that the nearby city streets can be difficult to navigate.
-Expect curbs, uneven pavement and occasional tight spaces.
+If you’re booking our Casablanca Street Food Tour, Maarif Food Tour & Culture Walk, or Marché Central Food Tour and Seafood Lunch, you’ll find that most of the tour route is wheelchair and stroller accessible, but city streets and sidewalks can be crowded or difficult to navigate.
+Expect curbs, uneven pavement, cobblestones, and occasional tight spaces.
+We recommend that guests with wheelchairs or other mobility issues book a private tour so we can customize the experience.

 Most of our culinary experiences and classes are in locations where bathrooms are either on-site or nearby.
 When out on a tour, we can’t guarantee quick access to a public bathroom but your guide will locate one for you upon request.